OMatics/Simp-O-Matic/HELP.md

   - `!cron [minute] [hour] [day-of-month] [month] [day-of-week] ![command] <...>` — runs a command (with or without arguments) repeatedly as specified by the schedule signature.
   - `!cron <ls>` — lists all active cron-jobs numerically.
   - `!cron rm #[job-index]` — removes a cron-job by index.
+- `!choose [comma-separated-values]` — Choose randomly from a list of items, separated by commas.
 - `!define [word]` — Looks a word up in the Oxford English Dictionary.
 - `!urban [slang]` — Looks up a piece of slang in the _Urban Dictionary_.
 - `!search [web-search-terms]` — Performs a web-search and returns the most appropriate URL found.
 - `!image [image-search-terms]` — Searches for images specified by the terms given, and send a link to the most relevant one.
+- `!gif [gif-search-terms]` — Searches for and returns a GIF matching your search.
+- `!cat` — Pussycat pictures...
-- `!news [news-search-term]` — Sends you the most relevant new on the specified topic area.
+- `!news [news-search-term]` — Sends you the most relevant news on the specified topic area.
 - `!youtube [youtube-search-terms]` — Searches for and returns a relevant _YouTube_ video.
+- `!wikipedia` — Search through Wikipedia, returning the most relevant wiki-link.
+- `!translate <language> [phrase]` — Translate a phrase from a language (if none specified, it will auto-detect).
+- `!wolfram` — Query Wolfram|Alpha.
 - `!say [phrase]` — Repeats what you told it to say.
 - `!milkies` — In case you're feeling thirsty...
-- `!cowsay [phrase]` — Make a cow say something.
+- `!cowsay <options> [phrase]` — Make a cow say something, using Unix-like command line arguments.
+- `!figlet <options> [phrase]` — Print text in ASCII format, using Unix-like command line arguments.
+- `!roll <upper-bound>` — Roll a dice, default upper bound is 6.
+- `!summon [@user-name]` — Summon someone to the server by making the bot poke them in their DMs about it.
+- `!mock [phrase]` — Say something, _bUt iN a MocKiNg WaY BaCk_...
+- `!boomer [phrase]` — Say something, but in the way your demented boomer uncle would write it on Facebook.

+▬▬▬

+**Source Code & Bugs:**

+- `!github` — Get GitHub link. (https://github.com/Demonstrandum/Simp-O-Matic)
+- `!fork` — Fork the repository and send me a pull-request for your patches. (https://github.com/Demonstrandum/Simp-O-Matic/fork)
+- `!issue` — Spot a bug, have an issue or want to request a new feature?
+There's a page for that. (https://github.com/Demonstrandum/Simp-O-Matic/issues)

+**Licenced under GNU GPLv3!  _Free_ as in Freedom!**